-The two classes Comparative Judicial Systems (two credit hours) and Central European Legal Systems in Transition (one credit hour) will be conducted in an air-conditioned classroom in the Eötvös Loránd University School of Law, the most prestigious law school in Hungary.
+The two classes International Copyright Law (two credit hours) and Central European Legal Systems in Transition (one credit hour) will be conducted in an air-conditioned classroom in the Eötvös Loránd University School of Law, the most prestigious law school in Hungary.
 Students enrolled in the Loyola program will have the use of the modern library located in this imposing building.

 Individual trips on separate days will be scheduled to the Parliament, the Presidential Palace, the Constitutional Court and a law firm.

-The Budapest program is scheduled so that it can be easily combined with the Loyola program in Spetses.
-The official end of the Budapest program is the day that the Spetses program begins.
-One of the advantages of the foreign summer programs for Loyola students is the cheaper hourly tuition as compared to courses taken in New Orleans.
-For students already planning to go to Spetses, adding the two-week, three-credit-hour program in Budapest helps to maximize tuition savings and help cover travel expenses.
-Students from other U.S. law schools which charge tuition by the credit hour may realize similar cost savings.
+The Budapest program is scheduled so that it can be easily combined with the Loyola program in Vienna.
+The official end of the Vienna program is the day that the Budapest program begins.
+For students already planning to go to Vienna, adding the two-week, three-credit-hour program in Budapest helps to maximize the credits you earn and enhance your summer travel experience in Europe.